Visit Sweden for more than 90 days

 • a copy of your home country passport that shows personal information and all pages in the passport that show entry and exit stamps and visas (read more about making correct passport copies)

-• an account statement or other document that shows that you have money for the time you will visit Sweden, you need to have at least SEK 450 for each day that the visit to Sweden lasts
+• an account statement, payslip, certificate of employment or other document that shows that you or your guarantor have money for the time you will visit Sweden, you need to have at least SEK 450 for each day that the visit to Sweden lasts

 • a copy of a valid residence permit in another Schengen country if you already have one

-• an authorisation if somebody else represents you and fills in the application for you (Power of attorney, form 107011 Pdf, 641.6 kB, opens in new window.)
+• an authorisation if somebody else represents you and fills in the application for you (Power of attorney, form 107011 Pdf, 1.1 MB, opens in new window.)

 • doctor’s certificate (the certificate must include the doctor's name, department, care facility, diagnosis, treatment, post-treatment, time for treatment, cost, payment for the planned treatment and post-treatment)